Advocating for Strong Climate Policy

 The President's Climate Plan

-It is important that we make these steps in the right direction and continue to push beyond the President's climate plan.
+It is important that we take these steps in the right direction and continue to push beyond the President's climate plan.
 A national plan to reduce emissions by 50% by 2030 and 80% by 2050 will help to ensure that our wildlife and communities are protected from a changing climate.

 While we make progress at home, it is also important that The United States leads internationally as nations around the world try to work together to tackle the problem of climate change.